nebula-protocol/nebula-contracts/contracts/nebula-cluster-factory/README.md

 ### CreateCluster

-Create a new cluster.
+Creates a new cluster.
 Only callable by the cluster factory's owner.

 ```json
 {